-This course will provide an opportunity to learn about creative community engaged practices of contemporary art and ethical processes in the context of local food insecurity.
-Through direct dialog and face-to-face interaction with local residents and by investigating creative interventions devised by artists/activists dealing with issues of food sovereignty and social justice, students will gain understanding of artists’ role in society and will responsively participate in activities that support the Kitchen Cupboard, a food education and distribution program in Bennington.
+Social Kitchen: Ceramics, Food and Community will provide an opportunity to learn about creative community engaged practices in contemporary art.
+We will explore the issues of local food insecurity in the Bennington region and how artistic process can join forces with activism to expand awareness and seek imaginative solutions.
+Through direct dialog and face-to-face interaction with local residents and by researching creative interventions devised by artists/activists dealing with issues of food sovereignty and social justice students will gain understanding of the possible roles of artists in society.

-A series of weekend and/or evening ceramics workshop sessions will be conducted so that residents and students can learn collectively and work toward a production goal.
-Previous experience in ceramics is not required but an open mind learning attitude, positive involvement in discussions and a high level of commitment in the collaborative event planning/promotion and weekly production schedule are expected.
+of the Greater Bennington Interfaith Community Service (GBICS) in Bennington, VT.
+In collaboration with local participants, the class will not only produce ceramic bowls which will be used at the 2019 Empty Bowls communal soup supper.
+A series of weekend ceramics workshop sessions will be conducted so that residents and students can learn collectively and work toward a mutual production goal.
+Previous experience in ceramics is not required but an open mind learning attitude, positive involvement in discussions and a high level of commitment in the collaborative event planning/promotion and weekly production are expected.